PRACTICE DIRECTION 6A – SERVICE WITHIN THE JURISDICTION

 The following information is for litigants and legal representatives who wish to serve legal documents in civil proceedings in the courts of England and Wales on parties to the proceedings who are (or who, at the material time, were) members of the regular forces (as defined in the Armed Forces Act 2006).

-The proceedings may take place in the county court or the High Court, and the documents to be served may be claim forms, interim application notices and pre-action application notices.
+The proceedings may take place in the or the High Court, and the documents to be served may be claim forms, interim application notices and pre-action application notices.
 Proceedings for divorce or maintenance and proceedings in the Family Courts generally are subject to special rules as to service which are explained in a practice direction issued by the Senior District Judge of the Principal Registry on 26 June 1979.

 (now see Practice Direction 1 Maintenance Orders:Service Personnel:2 Disclosure of Addresses (1995)2FLR 813.)